 The health and safety of both our visa applicants and workforce remain our highest priority, and we are enforcing strict social distancing measures and require masks covering mouth and nose while in our facility.

 The U.S. Mission to Spain and Andorra understands that many visa applicants have paid the visa application processing fee and are still waiting to schedule a visa appointment.
-We are working diligently to restore all routine visa operations as quickly and safely as possible.
-In the meantime, rest assured that the U.S. Mission to Spain and Andorra will extend the validity of your payment (known as the MRV fee) will be extended until September 30, 2022, to allow all applicants who cannot schedule a visa appointment because of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
-Please continue to monitor this site for information on when we will return to routine visa operations.
+We are working diligently to restore routine visa operations as quickly and safely as possible.
+In the meantime, rest assured that the U.S. Embassy Madrid will extend the validity of your payment (known as the MRV fee) until September 30, 2022, to allow all applicants who have not been able to schedule a visa appointment to schedule and/or attend a visa appointment with the already paid fee.
+Please continue to monitor this site for updates on our visa operations.

 The Consular Section of the U.S. Embassy in Madrid is responsible for providing visa services to those seeking to enter the United States for a temporary period and for those wishing to take up indefinite or permanent residence in the United States.